 Does your customer have key initiatives they are focusing on?
 Do you know their strategy for the new fiscal year or quarter?
 Knowing these and molding them with the technology needed to accomplish themefficiently helps you further integrate your company with theirs.

-Being a Managed Services Partner you know how quickly technology becomes antiquated, creating timelines for end of life on all of their equipment and software helps them budget accordingly.
+Being a Managed Services Provider you know how quickly technology becomes antiquated, creating timelines for end of life on all of their equipment and software helps them budget accordingly.

 What software and applications are needed for your customer to successfully run their business?
 Make sure that you have a good grasp of your customer’s needs within their industry.